 Nursing Home Medicaid

-Traditionally, Medicaid’s coverage of long term care was restricted to institutional care, often referred to as institutional Medicaid or nursing home Medicaid.
+Traditionally, Medicaid’s coverage of long term care was restricted to institutional care, often called institutional Medicaid or nursing home Medicaid.
 In this setting, Medicaid covers the cost of room and board, assistance with activities of daily living (i.e., bathing, mobility, and eating), skilled nursing, and medication administration.
 Nursing home Medicaid is an entitlement for anyone who meets the eligibility criteria.
 This means long term care in this setting must be provided if an applicant is eligible.
 Care must be provided in a Medicaid certified nursing home facility.
 This means the nursing home accepts Medicaid as a form of payment.

 HCBS Medicaid Waivers

 Over the years, Medicaid’s coverage of long term care has expanded to include long term services and supports (LTSS) via Home and Community Based Services (HCBS) Medicaid Waivers, also called 1915(c) waivers.
 This is because it is more cost efficient for the state to pay for long term care that prevents and / or delays the need for institutionalization than it is to pay for nursing home care.
 Furthermore, the majority of persons prefer to receive care assistance in their own homes, or another community setting, such as assisted living, than in an institutional setting.
-At the time of this writing, nearly all 50 states offer long term care through HCBS Medicaid Waivers.
-(To see if a HCBS Medicaid Waiver is offered in the state in which one resides, click here and then click on the state in question).
+Nearly all 50 states offer long term care through HCBS Medicaid Waivers.
+See HCBS Medicaid Waivers by state.

-Examples of LTSS’s that may be available include in-home personal care assistance, homemaker services, adult day care, respite care to relieve unpaid primary caregivers, home modifications, and home health care.
-To be clear, services in assisted living residences and adult foster care homes may be covered, but not the cost of room and board.
-Unlike nursing home Medicaid, Medicaid waiver programs are not an entitlement, as the number of potential program participants is capped.
+Examples of LTSS’s that may be available include in-home personal care assistance, homemaker services, adult day care, respite care to relieve unpaid primary caregivers, home modifications, personal emergency response systems, and home delivered meals.
+While services in assisted living residences and adult foster care homes may be covered, the cost of room and board is not.
+Unlike nursing home Medicaid, Medicaid waiver programs are not an entitlement.
+This means the number of potential program participants is capped.
 Once the allotted number of participant slots have been filled, a waitlist forms, and eligible persons wait to receive services until a participant slot becomes available.

 1115 Demonstration Waivers

 Nearly a quarter of states offer home and community based services via 1115 Demonstration waivers, also called Research and Demonstration waivers.
-(The majority of these states also offer HCBS via 1915(c) waivers, but some states only offer HCBS via 1115 Demonstration waivers).
 These waivers allow states greater flexibility in how they run their Medicaid program, as they allow federal Medicaid regulations to be waived and new approaches to be tested.
 As with 1915(c) waivers, there may be a waitlist to receive HCBS.

 Regular State Medicaid

-Elderly and disabled individuals may also receive long term care via their regular state Medicaid program.
+Long term care may also be available via a state’s regular state Medicaid program.
 Relative to the elderly and disabled, this program is often called Aged, Blind and Disabled (ABD) Medicaid.
 This is an entitlement program; Participant enrollment cannot be capped and all eligible applicants must receive services and supports without being put on a waitlist.
 This state option is extremely beneficial, as it allows some Medicaid recipients to receive home and community based services who would not otherwise be able to access them immediately.

-Home health care must be provided by all state Medicaid programs, and personal care assistance, also called attendant care, is available through many state’s regular Medicaid program.
+Home health care must be provided by all state Medicaid programs.
+Personal care assistance, also called attendant care, is available through many state’s regular Medicaid program.

 Some states choose to offer a larger selection of home and community based services via their state Medicaid plan, via state plan option 1915(i).
-Via this option, a state can target a specific population and only this group of people can receive home and community based services.
+This option allows a state to target a specific population and only this group of people can receive home and community based services.
 For instance, the 1915(i) option could be limited to seniors, disabled individuals, or persons with Alzheimer’s disease.
 Available benefits might include case management, attendant care, homemaker services, adult day care / adult day health care, and respite care.

 2) Where is Long Term Care Provided?

 Medicaid long term care can be provided in a number of settings.
 While originally only available to Medicaid recipients in an institutional setting, such as a nursing home, Medicaid has since expanded the locations in which one can live and receive long term services and supports.
-Based on the state, long term care Medicaid may be received in one’s home, the home of a close friend or relative, an adult foster care home, an assisted living facility, or in memory care (Alzheimer’s special care unit).
-Please note that while Medicaid may cover the cost of long term services and supports in an adult foster care home or an assisted living residence, Medicaid will not pay the room and board portion of living in such locations.
+Based on the state, assistance may be provided in one’s home, the home of a close friend or relative, an adult foster care home, an assisted living facility, or in memory care (Alzheimer’s special care unit).
+While Medicaid may cover the cost of long term services and supports in an adult foster care home or an assisted living residence, Medicaid will not pay the room and board portion.

 3) What does Medicaid Cover for Long Term Care?

 A wide variety of long term care benefits may be covered based on the state and the Medicaid program for which one is applying.
 While nursing home care is available, there are many home and community based services (HCBS) that might also be an option.
-These HCBS are not only intended to help prevent / delay Medicaid beneficiaries from being institutionalized, but also to provide assistance to primary non-paid caregivers to aid them in keeping their loved ones at home.
+In addition to preventing / delaying the need for Medicaid-funded nursing home care by promoting independent living, assistance is also provided to help primary non-paid caregivers care for their loved ones at home.

 Available long term services and supports may include case management, supervision, assistance with activities of daily living (i.e., bathing, personal hygiene, dressing, mobility, toiletry, and eating) and instrumental activities of daily living (i.e., housecleaning, meal preparation, and shopping for essentials), home health aides, meal delivery / congregate meals, in-home / out-of-home respite care (to relieve primary caregivers of caregiving duties), home modifications for safety and accessibility (i.e., wheelchair ramps, pedestal sinks, and roll in showers), vehicle modifications (i.e., to allow wheelchair access), adult day care / adult day health care, non-emergency transportation, personal emergency response systems, durable medical equipment (i.e., wheelchairs), medical supplies, and transitional services (i.e., transitioning from a nursing home back into one’s home or another community setting).
-Remember, while the cost of services and supports in assisted living residences and adult foster care homes may be covered by long term care Medicaid, the cost of room and board to live in these locations will not be paid by Medicaid.
+While the cost of services and supports in assisted living residences and adult foster care homes may be covered by long term care Medicaid, the cost of room and board is not.

 4) How to Qualify for Medicaid Long Term Care?